tzaeschke/phtree-site/index.md

 - Good scalability with dimension.
 It works best between 3 and 10-20 dimensions.
 The Java versions has been tested with 1000 dimensions where nearest neighbor queries were about as fast as with an R-Tree and faster than a kd-tree.
 - It deals well with most types of datasets, e.g. it works fine with strongly clustered data.
 - Window queries are comparatively fast if they return a small result set, e.g. up to 10-50 entries.
 For larger result sets, other indexes are typically better.
-- The PH-Tree is an *ordered* tree, i.e. when traversing the data, e.g. the results of a query, the data is [Morton-ordered (z-curve)](https://en.wikipedia.org/wiki/Z-order_curve).
+- The PH-Tree is an *ordered* tree, i.e. when traversing the data, e.g. the results of a query, the data is [Morton-ordered (z-order curve)](https://en.wikipedia.org/wiki/Z-order_curve).

 Here are [results from performance tests](https://github.com/tzaeschke/TinSpin/blob/master/doc/benchmark-2017-01/Diagrams.pdf) with the [TinSpin](https://tinspin.org) framework on the PH-tree Java implementation.

 # Implementations